 - The underlying blood is moving sluggishly, so the normal veins underneath that carry blue, oxygen-poor blood back to the heart are more noticeable.

 You can tell if there is insufficient oxygen in the blood by checking the color of the skin all over your baby's body.
 If there is a bluish cast everywhere (especially in areas with a lot of blood flow, like the lips, tongue, and vagina or scrotum), this could mean all of the blood is blue and there could be a problem with the heart or lungs.

 More commonly, it's only certain areas -- like the hands, feet, or area around the mouth -- that look blue some of the time.
 This is usually perfectly normal.

 Tips for Concerned Parents

-If you are concerned about a blue tinge to your baby's skin, check his entire body.
+If you are concerned about a blue tinge to your baby's skin, check their entire body.
 An off-and-on blue cast to the hands and feet, with pink skin elsewhere, is not a sign of a problem, but rather just a little bit of immaturity of the circulatory system, which will go away over time.

 When to Worry About Baby's Blue Skin

 If there is a bluish cast over the entire body, the blood may be lacking sufficient oxygen.
 Blue primarily around the lips may also indicate low blood oxygen.
 This is very worrisome and you should seek medical attention immediately.
-It’s also concerning if you notice any blueness at all when it seem like your baby might be having trouble breathing.
+It’s also concerning if you notice any blueness at all when it seems like your baby might be having trouble breathing.